RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-IR/customizing-interactive-report.md

   ![](images/select-filter2.png " ")

-  d) Select **Project** for Column, select **=** for Operator and select **Bug Tracker** from the Expression list.
+  d) In the Filter Dialog, select the following:
+   - For Column, select **Project**
+   - For Operator, select **=**
-  Click **Apply**.
+   - From the Expression list, select **Bug Tracker** Click **Apply**.

   ![](images/create-filter2.png " ")

   ![](images/run-ir2.png " ")

-  e) Notice that two filters are applied now.
-The rows displayed are fewer now because they are only the rows that meet both the filter criteria.
+  e) Notice that two filters are applied.
+Fewer rows are displayed because only the rows that meet both the filter criteria are disaplyed.
 You can remove each filter by clicking the Remove Filter icon, next to the filter you want to remove.
   Click the **Remove Filter** icon next to both the filters

   ![](images/delete-filter1.png " ")